lbechberger/ML4NLP/doku_in_progress.md

 c.
 The mean cosine similarity to the vector of the new article to the vectors articles in the profile
 d.
 The average of the three highest cosine similarities

-Respectively, for the values of 7 and 8 we also calculate a. the minimum, b. the maximum., c. the mean and d. the mean of the three highest values
+Respectively, for the values of 7 and 8 we calculate a. the minimum, b. the maximum., c. the mean and d. the mean of the three highest values

 \* when using the term "new article", we mean an article that is not included in the user's profile, but in the user's training examples.
 We don't mean that it is a recently published article, nor that it has not occurred before in other user's profiles during training.